dotnet/docs/docs/csharp/fundamentals/tutorials/inheritance.md

 While all other members of a base class are inherited by derived classes, whether they are visible or not depends on their accessibility.
 A member's accessibility affects its visibility for derived classes as follows:

 - [Private](../../language-reference/keywords/private.md) members are visible only in derived classes that are nested in their base class.
 Otherwise, they are not visible in derived classes.
 In the following example, `A.B` is a nested class that derives from `A`, and `C` derives from `A`.
-The private `A.value` field is visible in A.B.
-However, if you remove the comments from the `C.GetValue` method and attempt to compile the example, it produces compiler error CS0122: "'A.value' is inaccessible due to its protection level."
+The private `A._value` field is visible in A.B.
+However, if you remove the comments from the `C.GetValue` method and attempt to compile the example, it produces compiler error CS0122: "'A._value' is inaccessible due to its protection level."

   [!code-csharp[Inheritance](./snippets/inheritance/private.cs#1)]